 After looking at our accounts we calculated that we were paying approximately £5,000k to promote each release.
 That covered, recording, mixing and mastering, artwork, video production, distribution, radio pluggers, PR companies, and live tours.

-Luckily for us changes to music consumption mean fans no longer have to wait for radio to play a song, they can go and find what they want, when they want.
-On demand listening via Spotify was ideally suited for us.
+Luckily for us changes to music consumption mean fans no longer have to wait for the radio to play a song, they can go and find what they want, when they want.
+On-demand listening via Spotify was ideally suited for us.

 Based on these observations we set about defining a new set of rules for promoting The Daydream Club.
 It started with our existing material and our existing fan base.